Pumpkin Seed

 Method

-Store freshly extracted seeds in an airtight container in a cool, dry place or refrigerator
+Store in airtight container in cool, dry place; refrigerator for extended freshness

 Duration